dbetebenner/D3_01212017/README.md

 were created by me using [shape files](https://www.census.gov/did/www/schooldistricts/) provided by the United States Census Bureau.
 [The Center for Assessment](https://github.com/CenterForAssessment) makes these [state and national school district topoJSON files](https://github.com/CenterForAssessment/SGPspatialData) available for anyone to use in their own development.
+Enjoy!

 ## Results